-You Will Need: DVD Player and BOZ'S Wake Up!
-Song from today's show; comb, hairbrush, bar of soap, travel sized toothpaste and shampoo, washcloth, deodorant, hand towel, toothbrush, pair of clean socks, and other travel items; travel bag.
+You will need: DVD Player and BOZ's "Wake Up!" song from the "Scrubbly Bubbly Clean!" episode of Thank You God For...Bananas, Bubbles, and Busy Bodies; a comb; a hairbrush; a bar of soap; travel-sized toothpaste and shampoo; a washcloth; a hand towel; a toothbrush; a pair of clean socks; other travel items; a travel bag.

-Tell kids that each day is a special blessing from God!
-Teach them the song from today's BOZ show: Wake up!
+Tell the kids that each day is a special blessing from God!
+Teach them the song from today's BOZ show: "Wake Up!"

-CHORUS: Open your eyes to God's surprise.
+CHORUS:

+Open your eyes to God's surprise.
 Wake up!
 Get up!
 It's time to rise.
 He made a gift that's just your size.
 Surprise!
 It's a brand new day!

-Roll out - roll out of your bed and put your covers in place.
+Roll out, roll out of your bed and put your covers in place.
 Wash the sleepiness away.
 Rub your sleepy face.
 Brush your hair - short or long, straight or flowing with curls.
 Brush brush brush!
 Brush your teeth, until they shine like pearls!